webprogramming260/startup-example/README.md

 - [ ] **Restricts functionality** - You cannot vote until you have logged in.
 This is restricted on the frontend only. 😔

 ## WebSocket deliverable

-➡️ The following is an example of the required information for the `Startup WebSocket` deliverable

 For this deliverable I used webSocket to update the votes on the frontend in realtime.